Corregidor: Geography

 Corregidor Island and the entrance to Manila Bay.

 Despite being located nearer to the southern coast of Bataan, Corregidor and the other fortified islands of Manila Bay fall under the jurisdiction of the City of Cavite.
 Corregidor, also known as "The Rock" for its rocky landscape and the heavy fortifications, along with Caballo Island, about 1.7 km south, divide the entrance of Manila Bay into the North and South Channel.

 The tadpole-shaped island, with its tail running eastward, is about 6.5 km long, about 2.0 km wide at its widest with a total land area of about 900 ha.
 The highest elevation is at 180 m on the Topside.
 The island is divided into four sections:

 Topside

-The island's biggest area, which points towards the South China Sea, rises prominently to a large flat area that is called "Topside".
+The island's largest area, which points towards the South China Sea, rises prominently to a large flat area that is called "Topside".
 Beneath this was the fortified communications center of the island, as well as the location for the Army headquarters, barracks for enlisted men, a branch of the Philippine Trust Co. bank, the Cine Corregidor movie theater, officers' quarters, underground ordnance shops, the parade ground, an Officers' Club with a 9-hole Golf Course, tennis courts, and swimming pool, and the bulk of the artillery batteries that constituted the strength of Corregidor.